You MUST complete a FAFSA and TAP application to be eligible for a Say Yes tuition scholarship.

 The tuition guarantee is a last-dollar scholarship.
 That means tuition will be covered through a combination of Federal, State, and institutional aid.

-- To that end, all students MUST complete a FAFSA application and a New York State TAP application.
+- To that end, you MUST complete a FAFSA application and a New York State TAP application.

-- If a student is eligible for a federal Pell grant and an NYS TAP grant, those grants will get applied towards tuition and institutional aid will make up the balance.
+- If you are eligible for a federal Pell grant and an NYS TAP grant, those grants will get applied towards tuition and institutional aid will make up the balance.

 Tuition at all private partner colleges gets guaranteed by the college or university.
 This means the tuition scholarship is provided by the College or University NOT the Say Yes Syracuse endowment.